 Screenplay: Arnaud Desplechin and Julie Peyr

 Starring: Mathieu Amalric, Quentin Dolmaire, Lou Roy Lecollinet,Dinara Droukarova

 My Golden Days is the story of Paul Dédalus, an anthropologist preparing to leave Tajikistan (played in his middle age by Mathieu Amalric).
-Reflecting on his life, he has a series of flashbacks starting from his childhood in Roubaix--his mother’s attacks of madness, his fathers alienating depression.
+Reflecting on his life, he has a series of flashbacks starting from his childhood in Roubaix--his mother’s attacks of madness, and his father's alienating depression.
 He remembers a student trip to the USSR, where a clandestine mission led him to offer up his own identity for a young Russian, whom he considered a phantom twin for the remainder of his life.
-He remembers university life, and returning to his hometown party with his sister and her best friend, his shifting circle of friends and their casual betrayals.
+He remembers university life, and returning to his hometown party with his sister and her best friend, his shifting circle of friends, and their casual betrayals.
 And most of all he remembers Esther, the beautiful, rude, haughty soul and love of his life.

 The Man Who Mends Women: The Wrath of Hippocrates (L’Homme qui répare les femmes)

 Starring: Doctor Denis Mukwege